Nick Hayhurst

 Ruby Sleigh

 Ruby started her architectural education at the University of Liverpool, where she established a deep passion for socially and environmentally sustainable design, driven by a craft-based approach.
-She later completed her education at the TU Delft in The Netherlands.
-She graduated Cum Laude with her thesis project entitled ‘Cultural Cultivation: Cultivating Culture’, which explores the infrastructural, cultural and aesthetic transition to a more sustainable method of food production.
-Her projects inside and outside of architectural education have explore the agency of design and its relationship with people, behaviour and the wider environment we all inhabit.
+She later expanded her education at the TU Delft in The Netherlands where she graduated Cum Laude with her thesis project entitled ‘Cultural Cultivation: Cultivating Culture’, before completing her professional qualification in 2022 at the University of Westminster.

 She has previously worked both for Architype and Prewett Bizley Architects on a range of housing, education and cultural projects.
-She has gained experience in a range of Passivhaus and other sustainable design, contributing further to her developing passion for low-impact design.
+She has gained experience in a range of sustainable construction approaches including Passivhaus, bio-based construction and self-build, contributing further to her developing passion for low-impact design.
+She is also a technology tutor at Oxford Brookes University, teaching on both the undergraduate and postgraduate architectural design courses.

 Alex Boyce